chulminy/CIVE497-CIVE700/task/task05/README.md

 |:-----:|:----:|:----:|
 |(a) original image: *prob5_1.jpg*|(b) original image: *prob5_2.jpg*|(c) original image: *prob5_3.jpg*|

 You are going to hang a good painting or meme.
-Please find an image putting on the designated regions, and a digital clock (see *clock_wall.png*) is placed on the designated block (*marked as 'clock'*).
-Your images and the clock image are projected to the marked regions in (a), (b) and (c).
+Please find an image putting on the designated regions, and a digital clock (see *clock_wall.png*) is placed on the designated block (*marked as 'clock' in prob5_1.jpg*).
+Your images should be projected to the marked regions in (a), (b) and (c).
 Write your own code to automatically project your image.
-You should find homography for each image.
+You need to find homography for each image.

 Here is a sample demo for one image (`demo_problem5.m` in [**problem5**](problem5)).